rges-pit/rges-pit.github.io/docs/index.md

 # What We Do
 Our primary purpose is to develop the infrastructure required to plan, execute, and extract cold exoplanet demographics from the RGES.
-Specifically, we are working to (1) confirm the five level-1 RGES science requirements, (2) improve the microlensing event rate and yield calculations by improving the input Galactic models, (3) develop and test the prototype photometry and astrometry pipeline, event detection pipeline, lightcurve modeling pipeline, and detection efficiency (or completeness) pipeline, with the goal of making these publicly-available and user-friendly, and (4) develop the occurrence rate formalism and methodology.
-In order to test and refine the photometry and astrometry pipeline, we are also developing detailed image simulations that reproduce, as faithfully as possible, the actual images obtained by the Roman Wide Field Instrument.
+Specifically, we are working to (1) confirm the five level-1 RGES science requirements, (2) improve the microlensing event rate and yield calculations by improving input Galactic models, (3) develop and test the prototype photometry and astrometry pipeline, event detection pipeline, lightcurve modeling pipeline, and detection efficiency (or completeness) pipeline, with the goal of making these publicly-available and user-friendly, and (4) develop the occurrence rate formalism and methodology.
+In order to test and refine the photometry and astrometry pipeline, we are also developing detailed image simulations that reproduce, as faithfully as possible, the real images obtained by the Roman Wide Field Instrument (WFI).
 &nbsp;
 &nbsp;
 &nbsp;